 Emily Beattie is a Somerville based artist working in multiple disciplines: movement, text, space, film, and interactive media to create performance in many formats.

-Her process includes researching choreography, exuberantly performing movement, curiously exploring film, and demanding more out of the dance + technology works thinks up.
+Her process includes researching choreography, exuberantly performing movement, curiously exploring film, and demanding more out of the dance + technology works she thinks up.
 Most times her research and collaborative works result in body based movement performances.
-Returning themes in her work are her interrogation of the blend of live and processed experiences and the illusive nature of real connection between one another other.
+Returning themes in her work are her interrogation of the blend of live and processed experiences and the illusive nature of real connection between one another.

 Emily is a recipient Massachusetts Cultural Council Fellowship for Choreography for 2018.
 She also received the Boston Foundation’s Next Steps for Boston Dance award and the Live Arts Boston grant, the New England Foundation for the Arts Choreographer’s Fund, and the Somerville Arts Council Fellowship for Performance.